 Strength in Weakness

-You probably wonder that I have only written about weaknesses of the European Union, although this article was meant to present its strengths.
-That is the core of the issue: Where man is weak, God is strong.
-The more we weaken the influence of our Lucifer-driven ego, the stronger God can work through us.
+It is said that “where man is weak, God is strong.
+The more we give up the influence of our Lucifer-controlled ego, the more powerfully God can work through us.

 Video:Beyond Science: Mysterious Giant Swastika Crop Circle Appears in British Countryside Lauren Southern: Why We’ll Forget About London